rust-lang/rust/text/0000-rustc-bug-fix-procedure.md

      versions are available *before* the fix lands, so that downstream users can use them.

-If you will be issuing a new hard warning, then it is mandatory to at least notify authors of affected crates which we know about.
-Submitting PRs to fix the problem is strongly recommended.
-If the impact is too large to make that practical, then we should try harder to issue warnings or find a way to avoid making the change at all.

 ### Stabilization

 After a change is made, we will **stabilize** the change using the same